Reach-Industries/Frontend-React-Developer-Test/README.md

 -- A button to download the entire JSON.

 ## Notes
--Fetch data from the provided URLs during runtime.
+- Fetch data from the provided URLs during runtime.
 - Some video frames might lack data.
 - The design should prevent scrolling or clipped overflow on a single page.